Past Gardens

 Narara Eco Village

-Follow the walking trail around the ecovillage to visit the 7 stops including five home gardens, the community gardens in the Triplespan and glasshouse, and the Scribbly Gum Food Forest.
-Showcasing a diversity of garden styles, all of the gardens are 4 years old or less but constantly evolving.
-Gardens have everything from fully potted productive patches, raised garden beds, food forests, greenhouse and glasshouse infrastructure, a market garden, guild plantings, new and established fruit and nut trees, chooks, all forms of composting and soil improvement methods.
+Follow the walking trail around the ecovillage to visit the 8 stops including six home gardens, the community gardens in the Triplespan and the Scribbly Gum Food Forest.
+Showcasing a diversity of garden styles, all of the gardens are five years old or less but constantly evolving.
+Gardens have everything from raised garden beds, food forests, a market garden, guild plantings, new and established fruit and nut trees, chooks, and all forms of composting and soil improvement methods.

 Niagara Park